acmutd/portal-next/apps/documentation/docs/getting-started/serverless-api.md

 sidebar_position: 0
 ---

-# Create a Serverless Service
+# Create a Serverless API endpoint

-To setup a new serverless service in this repo, follow these steps:
+To setup a new serverless API endpoint function in this repo, follow these steps:

 ### Install Serverless Framework CLI